 Leave your jar of kefir grains and milk out of direct sunlight to culture for about 12-24 hours.
 You can stir it occasionally, but not necessary.
 The longer it sits out the more the lactose is decreased but the stronger the flavor will be.
 When it hits the tartness or consistency or lesser degree of lactose you want, remove the kefir grains to start another jar and put the kefir you just made into the fridge.

 To do so: strain them out of the milk through a plastic strainer-not metal.
 Only use wood or plastic utensils.

 Taking the grains out of the milk stops the kefir process.

-Put the kefir- milk in the fridge and use as needed.
+Put the kefir in the fridge and use as needed.

-If you get too much kefir and do not want to make more for a while use a large jar of fresh milk and put your grains in it and seal with a lid.
+If you get too much kefir and do not want to make more for a while, take at least a pint size jar of fresh milk and put your grains in it and seal with a lid.
 Stick it in the fridge for up to 3 weeks.

-To start again take the grains out and put in a fresh jar of milk and put it on the counter again.
+To start again take the grains out and put in a fresh jar of milk, cover and put on the counter out of direct sunlight.